mehrenreich/update-graylog-cluster-id/README.md

 # README

-Script for updating the Cluster ID.
-Useful when you set up a new cluster and want to re-use your current enterprise license.
+Script for updating the Graylog Cluster ID.
+Useful after seting up a new cluster and the desire to re-use your current enterprise license.